 The Chemistry Department is ACS-accredited and offers B.A. and B.S. degrees in Chemistry.
 Jointly with the Biology department, we also offer B.A. and B.S. degrees in Biochemistry & Molecular Biology (BMB).
 We graduate roughly 15-20 Chemistry Majors and 30-35 BMB majors each year.
 For more information, see: http://chemistry.richmond.edu/

-1 job with Chemistry Department, University of Richmond
+Get job alerts from Chemistry Department, University of Richmond straight to your inbox